Mjnari/todo-interview/README.md

 Drag and drop works now, but I'm suspecting the elements will reset on refresh since I didn't integrate the ApiClient with my solution yet.
 Testing that and if it is broken then that should be a quick fix.

+Should mention that I also made sure to test the edge cases such as moving an item to the bottom, top, or sides.

 ## Responses

 Please write your responses to the questions in the instructions here.
 Please indicate any tradeoffs you made.